Draw poker: Shotgun ("Roll 'em out" and "Skinny Minnie")

 This is a draw game that plays much like a stud game.
 First five cards are dealt to each player, followed by a betting round, and a draw.
 Now, in place of a second round and showdown, there is a rollout phase, which begins with the players arranging their five cards in any chosen order, placing them face down in front of themselves.
 Each player's top card is now revealed, followed by a betting round.
-Then each player reveals his next card, followed by a betting round.
+Then each player reveals their next card, followed by a betting round.
 Then a third card is revealed, followed by a betting round, a fourth card, a betting round, and finally a showdown.
 Players may not change the order of their cards at any time during the rollout phase.

 This game can be played for high or low, but plays best at high-low split, in which case it is called "Skinny Minnie".

 Spit in the ocean

 This might be classified as a hybrid draw/Community card game, but it is placed here because it plays mostly as a draw game.
 On the initial deal, each player is dealt four cards, and then a single card is dealt to the center of the table face up.
 This card plays as if it were the fifth card in every player's hand.
 It is also a wild card, and every other card of its rank is also wild.
-The first betting round is then played, followed by a draw in which each player replaces cards from his hand with an equal number, so that each player still has only four cards in hand.
+The first betting round is then played, followed by a draw in which each player replaces cards from their hand with an equal number, so that each player still has only four cards in hand.
 A final betting round is followed by a showdown.
 High-hand values are used.
 (An alternative is to deal similar to a regular draw poker hand, during which any player can shout "Spit!", whereupon the next card is dealt face up, after which dealing resumes until all players have five cards.
 In some variants, only the "spit" card can be used as a wild card.)